Luis-Licea/luisliceatorres.com/content/posts/2024-11-03-how-to-vote-in-Harris-county,-Texas.md

 - Required: Your driver's license.
 It is needed to verify your identity.
 - Optional: Your voter registration card.
-It is proof that you are registered to vote, so election workers have to let you vote if you have your registration card with you.
+It is proof that you are registered to vote, so election workers must let you vote if you have your registration card with you.